Euonymus americanus: Taxonomy

-Euonymus americanus is one out of 1,300 species of the plants within the Celastraceae family which is also known as the Bittersweet family.
+Euonymus americanus is one out of 1,300 species within the Celastraceae family which is also known as the bittersweet family.
 Euonymus americanus L. was described by Carl Linnaeus in 1753.
 Some common names of Euonymus americanus include hearts-bustin'-with-love, bursting-heart, and the american strawberry bush.
 Euonymus americanus has three subspecies including Euonymus americanus var. angustifolius, Euonymus americanus var. obvatus and Euonymus americanus var. sarmentosus.
 The American Strawberry Bush also has eight different synonyms including Euonymus alternifolius and Euonymus angustifolius.

 Distribution and habitat

-Although Euonymus americanus L. is one of the 1,300 species members in the Celastraceae family, it is the only Bittersweet family shrub that is found exclusively in the United States.
+Although Euonymus americanus L. is one of the 1,300 species members in the Celastraceae family, it is the only species that is found exclusively in the United States.
 The American strawberry bush is found in wetland areas such as margins of swamps, shaded stream banks, and sloped wetlands.
-However, though it resides in moist areas it is not a flood tolerant species; therefore, only being able to grow in moderately saturated soils.
+However, though it resides in moist areas, it is not a flood tolerant species; therefore, only being able to grow in moderately saturated soils.
 The shrub can grow in shaded conditions.

 Traditional uses

 Native Americans used the roots of the Euonymus americanus to make a tea that would aid in uterine prolapse, vomiting of blood, stomach aches, malaria, liver congestion, constipation, and urinary tract infections.
-The bark of the shrub was also used in aiding dandruff control when the bark was turned into a powder like substance.
+The bark of the shrub was also used in aiding dandruff control when the bark was turned into a powder-like substance.
 Additionally, the seed of the American strawberry bush can be used as a strong laxative.

 Conservation

 The American strawberry bush is common in most of its range.
-However, Euonymus americanus is listed as endangered in the state of New York.
+However, it is listed as endangered in the state of New York.

 Wildlife uses

-Euonymus americanus has vibrant fruits and foliage during the early autumn season which can attract white-tailed deer and rabbit herbivores The white-tailed deer also eats the twigs of the American strawberry bush.
+Euonymus americanus has vibrant fruits and foliage during the early autumn season which can attract white-tailed deer and rabbits.
+The white-tailed deer also eats the twigs.
 The bright orange-red aril that covers the seed provides a source of fat and sugar to songbirds, small mammals, and wild turkeys.
-The seeds of Euonymus americanus are dispersed by animals like birds and deer.
+The seeds are dispersed by animals like birds and deer.
 It has been marked as a pollinator plant, supporting and attracting bees, beetles, flies, and ants.